gsathya28/MockDataGenerator/README.md

 generate <template name> <number>
 ```

-This will generate a JSON array of size <number> in /outputs/<template name>.json
+This will generate a JSON array of size number in /outputs/template-name.json